phac-nml/fetchdatairidanext/docs/usage.md

 The input samplesheet must contain two columns: `sample`, `insdc_accession`.
 The sample entries within a samplesheet should be unique.
 All other columns will be ignored.

-An exmaple samplesheet is shown below:
+An example samplesheet is shown below:

 ```console
 sample,insdc_accession